While studying abroad, among the other priceless possibilities that lie before you, the

 Erasmus Student Network (ESN), the name says it all: a great chance to network with other international students.
 ESN organises activities and trips in Holland but also abroad.
-Next week ESN organises an introduction week and every Tuesday there is a special ESN night in Poema where you can enjoy (cheap) beer together with other international students.
+The ESN organises an introduction week and every Tuesday there is a special ESN night in Poema where you can enjoy (cheap) beer together with other international students.
 For meeting Dutch people you’re in the right place too: a lot of the committee members of ESN are Dutch and very happy to meet people from other countries!

 - Approach people

 This advice seems obvious, however, being abroad means starting all over again and it might be necessary to really push your limits.
 Putting yourself out there and starting a conversation can open up a word of opportunities, allowing you to meet new people, share ideas and get over your shyness.
 Just ask that nice French girl for a cup of coffee, ask your neighbour for a walk or invite people to a pre-party at your house.

 Get out of that comfort zone!
 International students, or people in general, tend to do what they’re used to do and stick together.
 Try to do something different.
 Watch the Dutch people, meet them for dinner and try new foods.
 Let them teach you about their culture and customs.
 Being open minded also means that you’ll have to accept the people around you for who they are.
 Meeting people from several countries means facing a lot of differences between yourself and them.
 Try to like the things that seem strange to you in the first place.